JudiWob/push_swap/README.md

 # push_swap

+⭐ Validated with 90%

-> 🎯 A sorting algorithm challenge using only two stacks and a limited set of operations — part of the 42 curriculum.
+🧠 A sorting algorithm challenge using only two stacks and a limited set of operations — part of the 42 curriculum.

 ## 📚 About